Non-thermal neutrino-like hot dark matter in light of the $S_8$ tension: Non-thermal hot dark matter

 \subsection{Mapping onto generic parameters}

 Our model has four microscopic parameters: $m_{\varphi}, \tau$ (the mass and lifetime of the decaying particle), $B_{\rm sp}$ (the branching ratio for decay to the sterile particle) and $m_{\rm sp}$ (the mass of the sterile particle) in addition to those of $\Lambda$CDM.
 Our choice of the first two parameters ($m_{\varphi} \sim 10^{-6} M_{\rm pl}$ and $\tau \sim 10^{8}/ m_{\varphi}$) is motivated by taking $\varphi$ to be driving inflation at the GUT scale and decaying by GUT scale interactions.
 On the other hand, the other parameters $B_{\rm sp}$ and $m_{\rm sp}$ will be traded for effective parameters more directly connected to observables.
-Indeed, the physical effects of new sterile particle/species on the cosmological background and perturbation evolution can be completely described by three parameters: $\Delta N_{\rm eff}$ (the effective number of relativistic neutrinos at the time of neutrino decoupling), $w_{\rm sp} \equiv \Omega_{\rm sp} h^2$ (where $\Omega_{\rm sp}$ is the fractional contribution of the particle to today's energy density and h the reduced Hubble parameter, this is often characterised by the effective mass of the particle $\mef. = w_{\rm sp} 94.05 {\rm eV}$) and $\lambda_{\rm FS}$ (the free-streaming length associated with species).
+Indeed, the physical effects of new sterile particle/species on the cosmological background and perturbation evolution can be completely described by three parameters: $\Delta N_{\rm eff}$ (the effective number of relativistic neutrinos at the time of neutrino decoupling), $w_{\rm sp} \equiv \Omega_{\rm sp} h^2$ (where $\Omega_{\rm sp}$ is the fractional contribution of the particle to today's energy density and h the reduced Hubble parameter, this is often characterised by the effective mass of the particle $\mef. = w_{\rm sp} 94.05 {\rm eV}$) and $\lambda_{\rm FS}$ (the free-streaming length associated with the species).
 The free-streaming length is determined once the first two quantities are known, hence effectively there are two parameters \cite{acero}.
-Here we can take $\Delta N_{\rm eff}$ and $\mef$ as two independent quantities, defined as
+Physically, the two parameters of interest for reducing $\sigma_8$ are $w_{\rm sp}$, which fixes the depth of the power-suppression, and $\lambda_{\rm FS}$, which fixes the scale above which modes are suppressed.
+Still, for their simpler connection with micro-physics, here we take $\Delta N_{\rm eff}$ and $\mef$ as two independent quantities, defined as

 with $T_\nu^{\rm id} \equiv (4/11)^{1/3} T_{\gamma}$ and